Vendors preparing ahead of time for Cardi B crowds

 “Especially with the weather expected to be as nice as its going to be we shouldn’t have any problems,” Adelgren said.

-Doors open at 6:00p for the concert.
+Doors open at 6:00 p.m. for the concert.
 The city has issued an advisory to allow plenty of time to drive and park to the concert.
 Kevin Gates and Saweetie will take the stage ahead of Cardi B.